FREEPHONE 0330 058 1579

 What are the Different Types Of Lifetime Mortgage Available in Dorset?

-There are eight types of lifetime mortgage available to equity release consumers in Dorset.
+There are eight types of lifetime mortgages available to equity release consumers in Dorset.

 Some of them are purpose-driven plans, meaning you must spend the loan on something in particular such as a second home, but others are more general.
 Here are the different types of lifetime mortgage: